Review of the National Army Museum London for Little Kids

 COST: as I mentioned above, this play space costs £6.50 per child plus a £1 booking fee if you book online.
 This is for a 1 hour play session.

 Adults are free, however, on their website, it says only 1 adult is allowed with two children and 2 adults with 3-4 children.
-On the day we visited, we were the only ones in the play space so I’m sure they would be flexible on the number of adults if they’re not fully booked.
+On the day we visited, we were the only ones in the play space, so I’m sure they would be flexible on the number of adults if they’re not fully booked.

 They also don’t usually allow photography.
-Again, as we were the only ones there, They were happy for me to take photos!
+Again, as we were the only ones there, they were happy for me to take photos!

 728*90

-Thank you so much for reading our guide on the National Army Museum London.
+Thank you so much for reading our guide on the National Army Museum in London.
 I hope we’ve inspired your trip.
 We’ve lived in London for 6 months now and have written lots of family-friendly guides.
 Don’t forget to check them out!

-6 LONDON MUSEUMS WITH KIDS PLAY SPACES
+6 LONDON MUSEUMS WITH GREAT KIDS PLAY SPACES

 THE BEST ONE DAY IN LONDON ITINERARY